“You’ll never change what’s been and gone” – Noel Gallagher.

 I have read a lot recently about compulsive lying, lying to friends and I have realised it is also a mental disorder just like my mental pain daily.
 We both have issues and hence why i have forgiven this person despite the fact they never apologised.
 There is still no response from them and I assume the culprit is still alive and hopefully healthy.
 If you read this then please finally understand how and why lying to friends is morally wrong.
 It causes mental problems which will never go away.
 I am just honest.
 It’s a long story but I have to tell it true without mentioning names and places.
 I wanted to mention names and places as I am honest and pure and hate hiding things but I got slated before for naming and shaming so this time my story with the anonymous person.
 Gutted.
 But this is the story.

 I met this person travelling.
 We were good friends, I thought.
+But she lied.
 We met up in three countries, we ate, we drank, we talked travel together.
 It was fun for me!
 I assumed (obviously wrongly despite my wisdom) that it was also fun for the other person.
 Now I guess it wasn’t fun for them but I wasn’t to know that as their actions and words spoke otherwise.
 They faked this friendship, again for what motive (personal gain, free travel tips, free postcards?)
 I will never know.

 I first met this person in an unnamed country in 2014.
 We gelled on our love for travel and adventure, and there was another meeting in late 2014 and again we kept touch and met up during 2015.
 During the first 18 months of being “friends”, I had always invited that person to visit Northern Ireland one day and I meant it.
 I tell it to all my close friends from my journey.
 That person in turn had also invited me to their town and country.
 So of course me being the perpetual tourist at the time, it was obvious that sooner or later I would visit their town to meet for drinks and food tour the sights and write about it.